PeterShinners/comp/design/shape.md

-# Shapes, Blocks, and Higher-Order Functions
+# Shapes, Units, and Type System

-*Design for Comp's shape and unit systems*
+*Design for Comp's structural typing, unit system, and shape morphing*

 ## Overview

-A shape looks like a structure, but isn't a value or data itself.
-The shape defines a schema that can be used to match and morph structure data.

-For each field the shape can define an optional name, an optional shape, an optional default value, and an optional documentaion string.

-When shapes are used to define function, these characteristics make them work similar to positional and keyword arguments in languages like Python.

-Values also have an extensible units system.
-Units attach to values and control how they are converted with other values.
-The most typical use of this system is to assign units, like weights and measurements, to regular number values.

-### Builtin shapes

-Comp defined a handful of builtin shapes that are available in any namespace.
-* `~nil` an alias for an empty structure, or `~{}`

-Be aware that the empty structure is a shorthand of matching any possible structure, and the default shape morphing preserves fields that are undefined in the shape.

-## Shape System
+Shapes define structural schemas that describe and validate data.
+They specify field names, types, defaults, and constraints, creating a powerful system for type checking and data transformation.
+Unlike nominal type systems, Comp's shapes use structural compatibility - any structure with the required fields can satisfy a shape.

+The shape system integrates with units to provide semantic typing for primitive values.
+Units attach to numbers and strings, enabling automatic conversions, type-safe operations, and domain-specific validation.
+Together, shapes and units create a flexible yet rigorous type system.

-### Shape Definition Syntax
+## Shape Definition and Inheritance

-Shapes use the `!shape` operator to define new ones.
-Shapes live declaratively in the module's namespace.
-Shapes can be defined and used in any position inside the module.
+Shapes are defined with the `!shape` operator and live declaratively in the module namespace.
+They can be referenced anywhere within the module regardless of definition order.
+Shape definitions specify fields with optional types, defaults, and documentation.
+The spread operator enables shape composition through inheritance.

-The modules will fail to build when a shape name is defined multiple times.

 ```comp
 !shape ~Point2d = {